Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Analysis

-Recall that, in case of a tie in the weighted majority, the master flips a coin to choose one of the answers, and assigns payoffs accordingly.
-If that is the case, transitions (3)--(6) apply according to that outcome. \paragraph{Conditions for Eventual Correctness.}
+Recall that in case of a tie in the weighted majority, the master flips a coin to choose one of the answers, and assigns payoffs accordingly.
+If that is the case, transitions (3)--(6) apply according to that outcome.